walshbr/walshbr.github.io/source/_posts/2013-09-08-railsgirls.markdown

 So, if I were coaching again, I would do the following differently:
 1. Bring an extra laptop.
-2. Talk more about processes: of troubleshooting, of asking for and finding help, and even of conceptualizing new projects.
+2. Learn more about the Rails installation process and known issues with different operating systems ahead of time so that I am better equipped to troubleshoot such things.
-3. Strike a more satisfying balance between jumping in and letting students explore independently.
+3. Talk more about processes: of troubleshooting, of asking for and finding help, and even of conceptualizing new projects.
-4. Learn more about the Rails installation process and known issues with different operating systems ahead of time.
+4. Strike a more satisfying balance between jumping in and letting students explore independently.

 I'm already looking forward to the next Rails Girls DH event!